In 2012, our Spinal Cord Injury Program treated 21 patients.

 - Age and developmentally appropriate activities and recreational outings help prepare patients to return to everyday life.

-Uniform Data System for Medical Rehabilitation (UDSMR) compares Children’s to other pediatric programs in the nation.
+The number of patients is based on data from Children's, while patient ages are based on Uniform Data System for Medical Rehabilitation (UDSMR), which compares Children’s to other pediatric programs in the nation.